 The SSW's distinguished faculty include educators and researchers whose areas of expertise span a wide range of practice-oriented and policy-relevant areas including: disability; gender; intervention research; the social determinants of health and mental health; structural racism; environmental justice; immigration; criminal justice; trauma, behavioral health and addictions public health issues in the criminal justice system; social work in higher education; fatherhood among low-income and incarcerated men; and intimate partner violence, among other areas.
 The SSW has an enrollment of approximately 700 students in its BSW, MSW, and PhD programs with curricula grounded in a student-centered and evidence-informed pedagogy.
 As a School that offers professional degrees, we are committed to ensuring our curriculum and research efforts map to the most pressing, current, and emergent issues in our society.
 As a School of Social Welfare of a SUNY Flagship, the SSW is committed to building workforce capacity and to meeting the needs of the State of New York.
 We are seeking to hire a Clinical Assistant professor to join our vibrant and engaged community, who brings a background of post-MSW practice experience, and an inclusive, active, student-centered orientation to their approach to social work education.

-Required: Applicants must have an earned doctorate and masters in social work, a minimum of two years post-masters social work practice experience, current or history of social work licensure and minimum of two years of relevant social work teaching experience.
-Doctoral candidates who will graduate no later than May 2023 will be considered.
+Required: Applicants must have an LMSW, a minimum of three years post-masters social work practice experience and a minimum of two years of relevant social work teaching experience.

-Preferred: Five years post-masters social work practice experience, three years of relevant social work teaching experience, experience serving as a field instructor for social work students in an agency setting, and prior full-time experience in an academic institution.
+Preferred: An earned doctorate or ABD in social work or a related field; five years of post-masters social work practice experience; three years of relevant social work teaching experience; experience serving as a field instructor for social work students in an agency setting; and prior full-time experience in an academic institution.
 We are particularly interested in applicants with a commitment to work in an interdisciplinary academic environment and who illustrate a translational commitment to inclusion, equity, diversity, and social, gender, environmental, racial and economic justice.